 In his three seasons with Washington, Connolly experienced his greatest NHL successes.
 He broke 20 goals scored, earned consistent playing time, and even won the 2018 Stanley Cup.

 In the 2019 offseason, Connolly signed a four-year, $14 million contract with the Florida Panthers, but he never really found his role with the franchise, leading to his trade to the Chicago Blackhawks at the 2021 deadline.
-While he didn’t produce much in Chicago, he will look to rebound with the storied franchise in the coming seasons.
+While he didn’t produce much in Chicago, he was assigned to their AHL franchise in order to try and reclaim his former prowess.
+Only time will tell if he is able to get back to the NHL in a meaningful role or not.

 7. Jeff Skinner – Carolina Hurricanes